-More specifically, we evaluate the performance of the proposed approach in terms of SN users' satisfaction regarding the recommendations formulated based on the rating predictions generated by the proposed algorithm.
+More specifically, we evaluate the performance of the proposed approach in terms of (i) SN users' satisfaction and (ii) precision, regarding the recommendations formulated based on the rating predictions generated by the proposed algorithm.

 2. Social networking, semantic data management and quality of service foundations